cobbler/cobbler/docs/user-guide.rst

 important to remember to use ``cobbler sync`` when using this feature.

 If omapi_enabled is set to 1 in ``/etc/cobbler/settings``, the need to sync when adding new system records can be eliminated.
-However, the omapi feature is experimental and is not recommended for most users.
+However, the OMAPI feature is experimental and is not recommended for most users.

 .. _dns-management: